Shimul Khaled

 Forhad Bin Khaled (30 May 1963 – 20 December 2020), known professionally as Shimul Khaled (Bengali: শিমুল খালেদ) was a Bangladeshi fashion designer.
 He has been selling clothing that he has designed under the "Charu Chattogram" label since 1989.
 A prolific fashion creator, Khaled has worked as a fashion designer for famous models, including the popular movie stars Ferdous, Moushumi, Shakib Khan, Jaya Ahsan, and various other famous brands.
 He has won numerous awards for his outstanding achievements.
 He was working as the director of an upcoming Bengali film called 'Chattola Express'.

 Early life

 Shimul Khaled was born on 30 May 1963 in Chittagong,East Pakistan to eminent journalist and writer Khaled Belal and Bedoura Begum.

 Career

-Khaled is credited with starting the fashion show trend in Chittagong and has put on numerous fashion shows around Bangladesh.
+Khaled is credited with starting the fashion show trend in Chittagong and has put on numerous fashion shows around Bangladesh including Dhaka Fashion Week.
 He also served as a judge for numerous fashion events in Bangladesh.